Alabama overtime tax exemption

 Will the overtime earned by full-time salaried nonexempt employees qualify for exemption?

-No. Hybrid plans where an employee is salaried nonexempt, but can also earn overtime, will not qualify for the overtime exemption.
+No. Hybrid plans, where a salaried, non-exempt employee can also earn overtime, did not qualify for the overtime exemption.